MaisaDaisa/PokeFight/README.md

 ![image](https://github.com/MaisaDaisa/PokeFight/assets/129600723/e72e3ee5-3619-4dee-a8e4-d53244b01af0)

-PSTTTT! if you reached this part of the `README`, you can click on your enemies rightest pokemon on the top right of the screen to activate cheat code.
+PST! if you reach this part of the `README`, you can click on your enemy's rightest pokemon on the top right of the screen to activate the cheat code.